sobamchan/sobamchan.github.io/_posts/2022-07-15-acl2022-summarization-papers.md

   - **Approach**: Proposed to use how a word probablity in a summary shifts given a input document to predict entity's hallucination and factuality.

 - [Attention Temperature Matters in Abstractive Summarization Distillation](https://aclanthology.org/2022.acl-long.11)
   - **Problem**: BART is large.
-In current distillation, teacher output distribution is "too shart" for students.
+In current distillation, teacher output distribution is "too sharp" for students.
   - **Approach**: By relaxing attention temperature, make signal easier for students.